 (73) Motion to improve accountability for seniors in care - Private Member's Motion - YouTube

-“The Ford government has refused to listen to families who have suffered the loss of their loved ones in long-term care,” said French.
+“The current government has refused to listen to families who have suffered the loss of their loved ones in long-term care,” said French.
 “I have stood alongside grieving families across Durham region after the terrible tragedy suffered at Orchard Villa Long-Term Care Home during COVID-19.
 They have been calling for change to protect others living in long-term care.
 No one feels there has been any accountability for families or seniors.”

 MPP French’s plan would have ensured the safety of seniors in care with the following priorities:

 · Involve family councils in quality of care

 · Incorporate individualized care plans that meet residents’ individual needs

 · Protect provincial transfer funds from penalties so that the for-profit folks have to find it elsewhere

 · Make sure inspections will at least meet the criteria of the cancelled Resident Quality Inspections (RQIs)

 “The current Government has shown staggering indifference to the suffering of seniors and their families in Durham,” said French.
 “While families have been calling for accountability in long-term care, this government is still considering giving a 30 year license extension and more beds to Orchard Villa even after 78 seniors died there during the initial wave of COVID-19.